Rundiz/image/README.md

 # Image manipulation

-Image manipulation use GD or Imagick as drivers.
+Simple image manipulation that use GD or Imagick as drivers.

 ## Features:
 ### File extensions supported